Core abaci and Diophantine equations I: fundamental weight: Core abaci of classical affine types

 It is known that for a core abacus the Uglov map is compatible with the semidirect product decomposition in the case of charge zero.
 We generalize in this subsection the result to core abaci of arbitrary charge, that is, we shall prove that the Uglov map is compatible with the adjusted semidirect product decomposition, where the adjustment is determined by the charge.

-In order to study the semidirect product structure and give the height formula in the following sections, we first study the action of an affine Weyl group on the $u$-vector of a core abaci.
-The following result can be obtained by routine analysis of Uglov map.
+In order to study the semidirect product structure and give the height formula in the following section, we first study the action of an affine Weyl group on the Uglov vector of a core abaci.
+The following result can be obtained by routine analysis on Uglov map.
 We omit the proof here.

 \begin{lemma} Let $(\lam, j)$ be an abacus of type $X$ with the associated affine Weyl group $W$.
 Assume that the Uglov vector of $(\lam, j)$ is $u(\lam, j)=(u_1, \dots, u_l)$.
 Then \begin{enumerate} \item[\rm(1)] $u(\sigma_i(\lam, j))=(u_1, \dots, u_{i+1}, u_i, \dots, u_l), \quad \text{\rm if} \quad 1\leq i\leq l-1$;